SS Mount Temple: War service

-Mount Temple continued trading on her route all the way until Great Britain entered the World War I on 2 August 1914.
+Mount Temple continued trading on her route all the way until Great Britain entered World War I on 2 August 1914.
 She arrived at London on 5 August with her usual cargo from Montreal, but on 12 August it was announced that the steamer was requisitioned together with many other large commercial vessels by the Admiralty to serve as a food and troop transport.
 In her transport capacity she sailed between England and France carrying troops and provision.
 For example, on 12–15 February 1915 Mount Temple carried 15th Battalion of the 48th Highlanders from Bristol to St Nazaire.

 During the war she was defensively armed with a 3 in naval gun on her stern.

 In August 1915 it was announced that Allan Line Steamships and Canadian Pacific Railway had merged forming a new company named Canadian Pacific Ocean Services, Ltd. As a result, Mount Temple was released by the British Admiralty back to her commercial service in October 1915.

 After the release, Mount Temple transported about 1,200 German prisoners of war (POWs) captured during the Battle of Loos from France to England before proceeding to Montreal, where she arrived on 28 October 1915.